Recycling

 What types of products can be recycled?

-The only materials now accepted in kerbside recycling bins are:
+The only materials now accepted in council kerbside recycling bags are:

 • Plastic bottles, trays and containers marked with recycling symbols 1, 2 or 5 ONLY